Skip to Content

 Previously, she had been an associate in environmental departments of large national and international law firms including Kirkpatrick & Lockhart, now K&L Gates; Brown Rudnick Freed & Gesmer, now Brown Rudnick LLP; and LeBoeuf Lamb Leiby & MacRae.

-Susan co-chairs the Environment, Energy, and Natural Resources section of the Massachusetts chapter of the Federal Bar Association.
-She is also a member of the Boston Bar Association’s environmental section, the LSP Association, and the LSPA's Regulations Committee.
+Susan is currently the Vice President of the Stow Conservation Trust.
+She is an active member of the LSP Association’s Legislation Committee and received the LSPA’s 2022 Contribution to the Practice award.
+In 2023, Massachusetts Lawyers Weekly named Susan as a Massachusetts “Go to” Environmental Lawyer.
 Martinale-Hubbell peer review rated Susan "AV Preeminent," the highest level of attorney professional standards and ethics.

 Edit This Page